 - 1. In order to maximize the use of resources, the surveillance program will focus primarily on identifying products with higher-than-average risk of non-compliance.
-The following criteria will be considered during the selection process to identify these products: - a.
-Products whose performance is close to meeting the tolerance of the Technical Requirements under which they were qualified (e.g. a Premium product will be evaluated against the Premium requirements). - b.
-Products whose performance greatly exceeds the Technical Requirements. - c.
-Listed products with past application issues, including, but not limited to, test reports with reporting issues that question the validity of the test data, supplemental documentation with issues that question the validity of the documentation, and indications of product misrepresentation. - d.
-Complaints from stakeholders, including DLC Members.
-Complaints from non-Members will require documentation before being considered as valid selection criteria. - e.
-Products of manufacturers that have chosen not to participate in the Surveillance Testing investigation after being selected in previous Surveillance Testing rounds (see section B.2.). - f.
-Products of manufacturers that have a history of failing results from previous Surveillance Testing rounds. - g.
+The product selection criteria for surveillance includes, but is not limited to, the following: - a.
+Products whose performance is close to meeting the tolerance of the Technical Requirements under which they were qualified (e.g. Premium Products will be evaluated against the Premium Requirements.
+Products whose performance greatly exceeds the Technical Requirements. - b.
+Listed products with past application issues, including, but not limited to, test reports with reporting issues that question the validity of the test data, supplemental documentation with issues that question the validity of the documentation, and indications of product misrepresentation. - c.
+Products who are eligible for dimming testing.

+- d.
+Products of manufacturers that have chosen not to participate in the surveillance testing investigation after being selected in previous surveillance testing rounds (see section B.2.). - e.
+Products of manufacturers that have a history of failing results from previous surveillance testing rounds. - f.
 Products randomly selected from the QPL.

-- 2. The frequency and the number of products selected through the Surveillance Testing program for each round of testing is at the sole discretion of the DLC.
+Complaints Surveillance for selection.by stakeholders, with contingent substantiation, and then reviewed for accuracy, will be considered by the surveillance department. - 2.
+The frequency and the number of products selected through the surveillance testing program for each round of testing is at the sole discretion of the DLC.
 Product selection may focus on one of the criteria above or several.
 Regardless of the selection criteria, the metrics reported in the testing will remain constant, depending on the type of test ordered (integrating sphere/goniophotometer). - 3.
-As always, manufacturers may voluntarily de-list their products from the QPL at any time without penalty.
+As always, manufacturers may voluntarily delist their products from the QPL at any time without penalty.
 With the Surveillance Testing Program, this must occur prior to being selected for testing to avoid potential consequences.
-Please e-mail applications@designlights.org for more information on de-listing products. - Manufacturers should factor in their product performance data and possible risk for failure to determine if voluntarily removing products from the QPL prior to being selected is appropriate.
-For example, products that qualified using tolerances to meet the Technical Requirements may carry a higher risk of not meeting the Technical Requirements during Surveillance Testing. - 4.
+Please email applications@designlights.org for more information on delisting products. - Manufacturers should factor in their product performance data and possible risk for failure to determine if voluntarily removing products from the QPL prior to being selected is appropriate.
+For example, products that qualified using tolerances to meet the Technical Requirements may carry a higher risk of not meeting the Technical Requirements during surveillance testing. - 4.
 If a product and/or component necessary for testing is not available for procurement at the time of selection (i.e. it is no longer for sale/manufactured), it will be considered declining to participate.
 Exceptions will be considered for made-to-order products.
 Products that are no longer sold should be proactively removed from the QPL by the manufacturer. - 5.
 Products cannot be subject to "double jeopardy".
-If a product has been tested and passes through the Surveillance Testing program and has not been updated in any manner, it will not be selected again. - 6.
-Manufacturers who have three selections (or more) that all yield passing results within two consecutive rounds of Surveillance Testing will be granted an exemption from selection during the following round.
+If a product has been tested and passes through the Surveillance Testing Program and has not been updated in any manner, it will not be selected again. - 6.
+Manufacturers who have three selections (or more) that all yield passing results within two consecutive rounds of surveillance testing will be granted an exemption from selection during the following round.
 This temporary exemption is estimated to last approximately 6-12 months and applies to the verification of product performance only not safety certification. - 7.
-Both OEM and Private Labeled products are eligible for selection.
-All manufacturers, OEM and Private Labeler alike, are responsible for the data on the QPL associated with their products.
+Both OEM and private labeled products are eligible for selection.
+All manufacturers, OEM and private labeler alike, are responsible for the data on the QPL associated with their products.